dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 the same number of groups in its manifest.json file as the cluster to which it is being restored.

+{{% notice "note" %}}
+Only restore once.
+If you run same restore on a different node at the same time, then that request will also be accepted.
+{{% /notice %}}

 Restore can be performed from Amazon S3 / Minio or from a local directory.
 Below is the documentation for the fields inside `RestoreInput` that can be passed into the mutation.